imadtoubal/Pytorch-Flask-Starter/README.md

 # Flask/Pytorch/Docker starter app

 This project is aimed to help machine learning developers to quickly build a Flask web app in a Docker container ready to be deployed.

+This website is deployed in Heroku: https://flaskpytorch.herokuapp.com/

 By default, this app uses MobileNetV2 image classifier that was pre-trained on the ImageNet dataset.
 This can be easily changed with any custom deep learning model.